Smithers, West Virginia

 Smithers is a city in Fayette and Kanawha counties in the U.S. state of West Virginia.
 Located along the Kanawha River, it lies almost entirely in Fayette County.
 The population was 751 at the 2020 census.
 The city most likely takes its name from Smithers Creek.
-The small river city is noted for having a rich cultural history related to both its coal mining and Italian-American heritages.

 History

 Smithers was incorporated in 1938.
 The city was named for James Smithers, an early settler who resided at the mouth of Smithers Creek.

 Geography

 Smithers is located at (38.177389, -81.306269), along the Kanawha River at the mouth of Smithers Creek.

 According to the United States Census Bureau, the city has a total area of 0.50 sqmi, all land.